dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 [!code-csharp[Main](../../../samples/core/Performance/AspNetContextPoolingWithState/Program.cs#TenantResolution)]

-As written above, pay special attention to where you get the tenant ID from: this is an important aspect of your application's security.
+As written above, pay special attention to where you get the tenant ID from - this is an important aspect of your application's security.

 Once we have our scoped `ITenant` service, register a pooling context factory as a Singleton service, as usual: